Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): madGLP Specification

 \begin{remark}[Serializer vs Regular Global Links] For index $i > 0$, the \texttt{'\_send'} builtin sends $G := T^\uparrow$ directly and the receiver removes the entry after assignment.
 For index 0 (serializer), the builtin wraps the term in a list cell $[T^\uparrow \mid G]$ reusing the serializer writer, and the entry is updated rather than removed.
 This distinction is the only special case for cold-calls; all other machinery (globalization, localization, message routing) is shared with regular global links. \end{remark}

-\begin{remark}[Potential Generalization] The many-to-one serializer pattern at index 0 implements an efficient multiway merge for network input.
-This pattern could be generalized as a language extension allowing programs to create additional serializers, but we leave such extensions to future work. \end{remark}
+\begin{remark}[Potential Generalisation] The many-to-one serializer mechanism at index 0 implements an efficient multiway merge for network input.
+This mechanism could be generalised as a language extension allowing programs to create additional serializers, but we leave such extensions to future work. \end{remark} \fi